Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

 \subsubsection{Baseline Methods}

-We compare our proposed framework, NAMeGEn, with the following methods. \textbf{Base} is the raw query with task description. \textbf{CoT}~\cite{kojima2022large} involves appending the phrase “Let’s think step by step” to the input. \textbf{TDB}~\cite{yang2023large} is the zero-shot prompting with “Take a deep breath and work on this problem step-by-step”. \textbf{Few-shot}~\cite{brown2020language} adds a few demonstration exemplars of question-answer in prompt. \textbf{Q2Kw}~\cite{jagerman2023query} integrates retrieved knowledge into the prompt by first using an LLM to generate results from the user’s raw requirement, then combining these results with the original requirement to form an extended query for knowledge retrieval. \textbf{LLM-D}~\cite{lu2024llm} uses multiple agents to conduct a multi-stage discussion to complete a creative and diverse response task.
+We compare our proposed framework, MAGIC-HMO, with the following methods. \textbf{Base} feeds the raw query with user constraints into the model. \textbf{CoT}~\cite{kojima2022large} appends the phrase “Let’s think step by step” to the prompt. \textbf{TDB}~\cite{yang2024largelanguagemodelsoptimizers} uses the zero-shot prompt “Take a deep breath and work on this problem step-by-step”. \textbf{Few-shot}~\cite{brown2020language} adds a few demonstration examples in the prompt. \textbf{Q2Kw}~\cite{jagerman2023query} retrieves initial results using the raw query, forms an expanded query by combining them with the original query, and incorporates the retrieved knowledge into the prompt. \textbf{LLM-D}~\cite{lu2024llm} employs multiple agents to conduct multi-stage discussions for generating creative responses.